-5 OPTIONS CONSIDERED AND REJECTED
+5. OPTIONS CONSIDERED AND REJECTED

-- 5.1 Various options have been considered.
-It has been concluded that the recommended measures are the optimum means of delivering the objectives of the project, whilst balancing the needs of various streetspace users and the matters within Section 122 of the RTRA.
-The options considered were: - Option 1 -Do nothing.
-This would mean that the improvements to the cycle network needed to connect to central Croydon would not come forward.
-External funding opportunities would be lost and the statutory duty to implement the transport facilities needed to deliver the Mayor's Transport Strategy objectives, would be fulfilled.
+- 5.1 Alternative design options have been considered.
+It has been concluded that the recommended scheme is the optimum means of delivering the objectives of the project, whilst balancing the needs of various streetspace users and matters within section 122 of the RTRA.
+The alternative options considered were: - Option 1 -Do nothing.
+This would mean that the improvements to the cycle network needed in central Croydon would not come forward.
+External funding opportunities will be lost and we will not meet the statutory duty to implement the transport facilities needed to meet the Mayor's Transport Strategy objectives.
 Central government has warned that the swift removal of measures implemented in response to the Secretary of State for Transport's Statutory Guidance, could result in the loss of future transport investment funding to the local authority. - Option 2 -Reduced provision of active travel facilities.
-The option would lead to fragmented facilities that would not meet the required design standards of TfL or the DfT.
-External funding opportunities will be lost and we will not meet the statutory duty to implement the transport facilities needed to meet the Mayor's Transport Strategy objective. - Option 3 -More radical transformation: This option includes more radical proposals either to widen road space or significantly restrict the private motor vehicle to create space for active travel modes.
+This option would result in fragmented facilities that would not meet the required design standards of TfL or the Department for Transport.
+External funding opportunities will be lost and we will not meet the statutory duty to implement the transport facilities needed to meet the Mayor's Transport Strategy objective. - Option 3 More radical transformation: This option includes more radical proposals either to widen road space or significantly restrict the private motor vehicle to create space for sustainable modes.
 The former would require significant additional funding that is not available and the latter would be a level of change that would be difficult to manage.